skye-codes/jtemporal.github.io/_drafts/rb-project-dep-gemfile.md

 <small><i>bundle install failing</i></small>
 </center>

-If you can not start the server using the bundle, the alternative is to do it using Jekyll same puree:
+If you can't start the server using bundle, the alternative is to do it using pure Jekyll:

     $ jekyll serve